Core systems

 Clients can also manually request shipments directly from their dashboard.

-They can select their available orders or inventory, define quantities, and submit a shipment request for your team to process.
+They select inventory or orders, define quantities, and submit a shipment request.

 Client-created and MOQ-created shipments both start in the Requested status.